ben-charlton/serverless-FHIR-APIs/README.md

 Currently, there is support for the following API's under the FHIR specification;
 - POST API : Support creation of Questionnaire Resource and store it internally for tracking administrations.
- ''' POST [BaseURL]/Questionnaire/ - Submit payload (body) of Questionnaire in JSON format. '''
+ '''bash POST [BaseURL]/Questionnaire/ - Submit payload (body) of Questionnaire in JSON format. '''

 ### Installing required modules